Type of Flooring

 - Custom Stain

 Click the link below to see all the standard stain options.
-Howdyshell Flooring can mix these stains to provide you a custom mix if necessary.
+Howdyshell Flooring can mix these stains to provide you with a custom mix if necessary.

 Prefinished floors generally come without a choice; however, with site-finished floors, you can pick a sheen to match your needs.
 A satin finish shows fewer scratches but provides a “duller” appearance.
 On the other hand, a gloss sheen offers your floor a showroom shine but will likely show off more scratches.
 A choice of semi-gloss (the most popular) is a good compromise for most families.

 - Oil-modified poly

 - Water-based poly

 Oil-based polyurethane has been the finish of choice for decades.
-It is durable, easy to work with, is easy to repair/touch-up, and provides the warm, rich color most people have come to expect.
-The newer water-based finishes give a very durable finish in residential or commercial grades that have a higher wear-rating than standard oil.
-These water-based products dry in hours, are more environmentally friendly and give off less of the odor commonly associated with floor finishing.
+It is durable, easy to work with, easy to repair/touch up, and provides the warm, rich color most people have come to expect.
+The newer water-based finishes give a very durable finish in residential or commercial grades that have a higher wear rating than standard oil.
+These water-based products dry in hours, are more environmentally friendly, and give off less of the odor commonly associated with floor finishing.
 Since the cost can vary between the two choices, please consult your sales associate.